sambacha/solidity-objects/README.md

 # Solidity Objects

-Dump all the values from a deployed contract.
-Includes all read-able values, including defined getters.
+Dump all the values from a deployed contract

 ## Quick Usage